Concordium/concordium-rust-smart-contracts/examples/README.md

   containing NFTs.
 - [cis1-wccd](./cis1-wccd) An example implementation of the CIS-1 Concordium Token Standard containing a single fungible token which is a wrapped CCD.
+- [cis1-single-nft](./cis1-single-nft) An example implementation of the CIS-1 Concordium Token Standard specialized to contain a single non-fungible token per contract instance.
+- [listing-cis1](./listing-cis1) An example implementation of a contract for listing CIS-1 tokens.
+It is specialized only to work with the above NFT contract `cis1-single-nft`.